 3. Rome has an entire country enclaved inside

+One of the most fascinating facts about Rome is a separate country inside its borders.
 Vatican City is the Catholic Church's capital and the home to the Pope, which operates as an independent country since 1929.
 The country is an enclave within Rome and home to St. Peter's Basilica and the Sistine Chapel which are the most significant Catholic churches.
 Since the city is small and lacks an economy the Vatican City main sources of income are Donations of the faithful, sale of postage stamps and souvenirs and admission fees to museums.

 4. You can drink straight from the city's fountains

 Rome has about 2,000 fountains across that showcase the extraordinary engineering of imperial Rome.
 Even having been so old it is still safe to drink from these fountains.
 One of the main reasons for the clean water is that the water comes straight from surrounding mountains.

 5. Colosseum is the largest standing amphitheatre in the world